pghvlaans/sbotools/README.md

   * sbocheck: Do not use compact format for CLASSIC mode
   * Repo.pm: Prompt for regeneration if SLACKBUILDS.TXT is missing instead of erroring out
   * Set GPG_VERIFY to TRUE to verify with gpg in case of repo fetch, sboinstall or sboupgrade
+    * Thanks to Slack Coder for the idea.
   * Bugfix: do not crash if sbotools.conf provides an improper value of SLACKWARE_VERSION
+    * Thanks to dchmelik for the report.
   * Repo.pm: Offer to retry failed git fetch
   * Bugfix: sbocheck reports version differences between LOCAL_OVERRIDES and the repository
   * Util.pm: Read the hints file only once; allow multiple optional dependency specs for the same script
   * Lint the value of SBO_HOME before running anything other than sboconfig
+    * Thanks to dchmelik for the report.
   * Repo.pm: Remove antiquated subroutine migrate_repo()
   * Install development man pages on SBO::Lib to man 3
+    * Thanks to Charadon for the request.

 * 3.1 - 2024-12-05
   * sbofind: Allow multiple search terms
   * Add a summary sbotools(1) man page with executive summaries and a startup guide
   * sboinstall: Use --mass-rebuild to rebuild all non-compat32 SlackBuilds
+    * Thanks to Charadon for the request.
   * sboconfig: Fix incorrect misconfiguration warnings
   * sbocheck: More compact output.
+    * Thanks to dchmelik for the feedback.
   * sbotools.hints: User-specified blacklist and optional dependency requests
   * Bugfix: Prevent undefined build number checks with a local override directory
   * Bugfix: Add a missing `git pull` for custom git branches
   * sboinstall: Use a resume file for --mass-rebuild
   * Clarify LOCAL_OVERRIDES documentation
   * Detect and handle next version (currently 15.1) more effectively
+    * Thanks to Slack Coder for the feedback.
   * Adopt MIT License
+    * Thanks to Slack Coder for the suggestion.

 * 3.0 - 2024-11-22
   * sbocheck: Use --nopull to check for updated SlackBuilds without updating the tree
   * sboremove: Remove undocumented and dangerous nointeractive option
   * sbofind: Use --reverse to check for installed reverse dependencies
+    * This feature was originally planned by Andreas Guldstrand.
   * Add setting CLASSIC; turn on BUILD_IGNORE and RSYNC_DEFAULT, and disable output added post-sbotools
   * Fix some --help verbiage